Video conferencing – how to do it right?

 b) In a public place

-If you are connecting from a public place (ex: a coffee shop or an airport) it is highly recommended to use headphones to eliminate background noise and be able to hear other participants clearly.
+If you are connecting from a public place (ex: a coffee shop or an airport), it is highly recommended to use headphones to eliminate background noise and be able to hear other participants.
 Try avoiding busy hours.

 c) At home

-Set your device camera keeping in mind that your background will be seen by your conference partners.
+Set your device camera keeping in mind that your conference partners will see your background.
 Make sure it is:

 • work-appropriate